 - Lab Tests: If your outpatient doctor prescribes a medically necessary diagnostic test for you, it will be covered.
 Part B includes x-rays, urine samples, blood work, and any diagnostic tests.

 - Second Opinions: If you’d like to learn more about a medical issue, Part B will cover the costs of a second (or third) opinion from a different doctor.
 If your new doctor needs to run tests to make an independent diagnosis, those tests are also covered by Part B.

 - You Can See a Specialist: You can generally visit any medical professional without a referral, as long as they participate in Medicare.
 Part B covers dermatologists, neurologists, rheumatologists, and any other specialist from A to Z.

 - Surgery: Same-day surgeries are covered by Part B (longer hospital stays are covered by Part A).
 It’s still a Part B expense if you’re kept at a hospital overnight for observation (instead of a full-fledged inpatient stay).
 Common medical supplies that you’ll get after surgery, such as crutches, are also covered by Part B.

 2. Preventive Care: Part B typically only covers the following preventive services if they’re from a medical provider who accepts assignment.

 - Screenings: Part B covers the entire cost of screening visits for dozens of common medical conditions.
 You’re also entitled to receive a full wellness visit once per year, free of charge.

 - Flu Shots and Vaccines: Flu shots, pneumococcal shots, and hepatitis B shots are covered by Part B with no copay.
-Part B also covers vaccines directly related to the treatment of an injury or direct exposure to a disease or condition.
+Part B also covers vaccines directly related to treating an injury or direct exposure to a disease or condition.
 Currently, COVID-19 vaccines are covered by Part B; however, this could change when the emergency period ends in May 2023.